Mickelson refuses to deny PGA Tour ban

 "I would be speaking on a PGA Tour matter publicly, which I choose not to do at this time."

+He added: "I've enjoyed my time on the PGA Tour and I have strong opinions on what could and should be done a lot better, but I will make an effort to keep those conversations behind closed doors.

+"I don't want to give up [my lifetime membership of the PGA Tour] but I don't know what's going to happen."

-The 51-year-old American also refused to be drawn on the reported $200m signing-on fee he has been given to appear in the LIV Golf events, saying "contract agreements should remain private".
+The 51-year-old American also refused to be drawn on the reported $200m signing-on fee he has been given to appear in the LIV Golf events, of which this is the first of eight in 2022, saying "contract agreements should remain private".

+Mickelson lost multiple sponsors and saw his reputation tarnished after he criticised the Saudi regime, yet sought to use involvement with the series to gain leverage over the PGA Tour.

+He subsequently missed the Masters for the first time in 28 years as well as last month's US PGA Championship, where he would have been defending champion.

 More to follow.